History of Greece: Postwar development and integration in Western Bloc (1949–1967)

 In the 1950s and 1960s, Greece developed rapidly, initially with the help of the Marshall Plan's grants and loans, also to decrease the communist influence.
 In 1952, by joining NATO, Greece clearly became part of the Western Bloc of the Cold War.
 But in Greek society, the deep divide between the leftist and rightist sections continued.

-Greece economy advanced further through growth in the tourism sector.
+The Greek economy advanced further through growth in the tourism sector.
 New attention was given to women's rights, and in 1952 suffrage for women was guaranteed in the Constitution, full Constitutional equality following, and Lina Tsaldari becoming the first female minister that decade.

 The Greek economic miracle is the period of sustained economic growth, generally from 1950 to 1973.
 During this period, the Greek economy grew by an average of 7.7%, second in the world only to Japan.

 Military dictatorship (1967–1974)

 In 1967, the Greek military seized power in a coup d'état, overthrowing the centre right government of Panagiotis Kanellopoulos.
 It established the Greek military junta of 1967–1974 which became known as the Régime of the Colonels.
-The junta government's accession to power lead to an isolation to Greece from European affairs and froze Greece's entry to the European Union.
+The junta government's accession to power led to an isolation of Greece from European affairs and froze Greece's entry to the European Union.
 In 1973, the régime abolished the Greek monarchy and in 1974, dictator Papadopoulos denied help to the United States.
 After a second coup that year, Colonel Ioannides was appointed as the new head-of-state.

 Ioannides was responsible for the 1974 coup against President Makarios of Cyprus.
 The coup became the pretext for the first wave of the Turkish invasion of Cyprus in 1974 (see Greco-Turkish relations).
 The Cyprus events and the outcry following a bloody suppression of Athens Polytechnic uprising in Athens led to the implosion of the military régime.